hugotomita1201/code_pudding_data/README.md

 Files
-speed-dating-data.csv: the dataset used in the analysis. speed-dating-hugo.ipynb: jupyter notebook containing segment for analysis
+speed-dating-data.csv: the dataset used in the analysis. speed-dating-hugo.ipynb: jupyter notebook containing analysis segment
+json_files_hugo: json files for all dataset outputs